 ?
 Located on the Costa del Sol – Sun Coast –, 30 km southwest of the provincial capital, Mijas Pueblo was mainly engaged in agriculture and fisheries until the tourist boom in the 50s.
 Today is one of Andalusia’s main hubs of residential tourism.

 ⚡ While you are there, explore on foot its narrow cobblestone streets and get amazed to the burro taxis – donkey taxis -.
 If you too are extra sensitive with them, there’s a donkey sculpture you can ‘ride’ without hurting a soul (pictured below).

-⚡ Still, the city has a few interesting spots that deserve a quick stop.
+⚡ Still, the city has a few interesting spots that deserve a quick stop and will give you some nice Andalucia images.
 One of them, our favorite, would be the pier by Marbella club.

 Quick note: We did not have time to jump the border and actually step into this UK’s territory but we did admire its natural beauty from a distance.